Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it means that there’s no point in being upset over something that can’t be undone.
-The "spilled milk" is metaphorical, representing any mistake or unfortunate event, and the phrase advises against regret, making it figurative.
+The "spilled milk" is metaphorical, representing any mistake or unfortunate event, and the idiom advises against regret, making it figurative.

 Origin: